PyMVPA/PyMVPA/doc/source/tutorial_eventrelated.rst

   -- both for samples and for features.
 Look at each of them and think about what it could be useful for.

-At this point is worth looking at the dataset's mapper -- in particular at the last two items in the chain mapper that have been added during the conversion into events.
+At this point it is worth looking at the dataset's mapper -- in particular at the last two items in the chain mapper that have been added during the conversion into events.